Livy: Wishing for the Better Days of the Past when Ancient Rome was the Present

-Titus Livius Patavinus is better known as Livy and he remains one of the most important figures of Ancient Rome.
+Titus Livius Patavinus is better known as Livy, and he remains one of the most important figures of Ancient Rome.
 Livy was not a general or one of the Caesars.
 Nor was be a famous Gladiator.
 Livy was a historian who recorded a significant amount of the history of the Republic and later Empire.
-While it is certainly true that a great deal of myth and folk tales found their way into Livy's writings (which were originally crafted in wax), his work does provide interesting insight into the age of Rome.
+While it is undoubtedly true that a great deal of myth and folk tales found their way into Livy's writings (which were originally crafted in wax), his work does provide an interesting insight into the age of Rome.

 An Alternate Historical Perspective on Ancient Rome

 While we rarely, if ever, look at Rome beyond its more militaristic history, the culture was far more profound than those only familiar with what they have seen in movies and television programs.
 A great many Roman historical features and programs, sadly, root themselves in exploitative aspects of the fallen society.
 Those that wallow in tales of the decadence of Rome ignore something that should be assumed - unless the nation was also educationally and culturally advanced, it would never have thrived for so many centuries.
 Decadence does not create an Empire.
 It brings empires down.

 Just as not all tales of Rome are decadent, they often lack the expected adventurous grandeur.

 In the writings of Livy, we also see a somewhat melancholy component to life in Ancient Rome.
 While the philosophers and playwrights of Ancient Greece receive much acclaim, those artisans of Rome don't always receive their much deserved due.
 We certainly do not often connect them with works of humor - be the humor intentional or not.

 In many works, we simply seem the honest expressions of honest people.